Some explicit elliptic modular surfaces

-rational curves.
+Thus we have accounted for all of the curves in the resolutions of the singular points of $(C_g\times C_g)/\langle\psi_g^{-1}\times \psi_g\rangle$ and described their images under $f$.
+To summarize, the fiber in $X_c$ of the point $[1:0:\cdots:0]$ in $ \mathbb{P}(H^0(X_c,K_{X_c}^{\otimes m}))$ is a cycle consisting of the four sets of $3^c-1$ rational curves coming from the resolutions of the points $P_i\times P_j$ together with the four curves in (\ref{Pcurves}).
+Hence, the fiber under $f$ of $[1:0:\cdots:0]$ consists of $4(3^c-1)+4=4\cdot 3^c$ rational curves.
 This is a fiber of type $I_{4\cdot 3^c}$ in Kodaira's classification of the singular fibers of an elliptic surface.
 Similarly, the fiber in $X_c$ of the point $[0:\cdots:0:1]$ consists of the $3^c-1$ rational curves resolving the singularity $Q\times Q$ together with the curves in (\ref{Qcurves}) and the four $(-2)$-curves, each from a resolution of a Type II point.
-Namely, the fiber under $f$ of $[0:\cdots:0:1]$ consists of a chain of $3^c+1$ rational curves, where each curve on the ends of the chain has two additional curves coming off it.
+Hence, the fiber under $f$ of $[0:\cdots:0:1]$ consists of a chain of $3^c+1$ rational curves, where each curve on the ends of the chain has two additional curves coming off it.
 This is a fiber of type $I_{3^c}^*$.